-- Simple random sample (Respond to Parts b and c.) - Systematic random sample (Respond to Parts b and c.) - Single-stage cluster sample (Respond to Parts b, c, and d.) - Multistage cluster sample (Respond to Parts b, c, and d.) - Other (Please describe and respond to Part b.)
+- Simple random sample (Respond to Parts b and c.) - Systematic random sample (Respond to Parts b and c.) - Single-stage cluster sample (Respond to Parts b, c, and d.) - Multistage cluster sample (Respond to Parts b, c, and d.) - Other (Please describe and respond to Part b.) - b.

-b.
 Describe the sampling methods.

-Twenty-six census tracts were randomly selected by using a SAS program and specifying the selection of two tracts per RPP region.

 c.
-Provide a full description of the strata that were created.

-FFY 2019 Synar Survey provided us with an estimate of 3871 eligible tobacco outlets in the State of Arkansas.
-Based on a total of 624 census tracts (1 tract is not populated), there are 6.213 eligible outlets per populated census tract.
-A coverage study would require 22 census tracts to achieve a sample size of 130 and 34 census tracts to achieve a sample size of 200; the minimum and maximum sample sizes recommended by SAMHSA.
-As there are thirteen (13) Prevention Resource regions, a random selection of 2 census tracts per region would yield a sample size of approximately 162 eligible outlets.

-Twenty-six census tracts were randomly selected using the SAS[®] PROC SURVEYSELECT procedure and specifying the selection of two tracts per Prevention Resource region.
-ArcMap 10.4 was used to create detailed maps.

-- d.
-Provide a full description of how clusters were formed. - N/A - 5.
-Were borders of the selected areas clearly identified at the time of canvassing? ☑ Yes □ No - 6.
-Were all sampled areas visited by canvassing teams?

-Yes (Go to Question 7.) \square No (Respond to Parts a and b.)
+Provide a full description of the strata that were created. d.
+Provide a full description of how clusters were formed.
+5. Were bo orders of the selected areas clearly identified at the time of canvassing?
+6. Were al l sampled areas visited by canvassing teams? ••• (Go to Question 7.) \square No (Respond to Parts a and b.)

-a.
 Was the subset of areas randomly chosen?

-- b.
+Yes No b.
 Describe how the subsample of visited areas was drawn.
-Include the number of areas sampled and the number of areas canvassed. - N/A - 7.
-Were field observers provided with a detailed map of the canvassing areas?

-Yes 🗌 No

-If No, describe the canvassing instructions given to the field observers.

-8. Were field observers instructed to find all outlets in the assigned area?

-Yes 🗌 No

-If No, respond to Question 9.

-If Yes, describe any instructions given to the field observers to ensure the entire area was canvassed, then go to Question 10.

-See below.
-Synar Coverage Survey CY2018/FFY2019 Canvassing Instructions and Synar Coverage Study Field Instructions.

-- 9. If a full canvassing was not conducted: - a.
-How many predetermined outlets were to be observed in each area? - b.
-What were the starting points for each area? - c.
+Include the number of areas sampled and the number of areas canvassed.
+7. Were fie eld observers provided with a detailed map of the canvassing areas? escribe the canvassing instructions given to the field observers.
+8. Were fie eld observers instructed to find all outlets in the assigned area?
+If Yes, d spond to Question 9. escribe any instructions given to the field observers to ensure the entire area was ed, then go to Question 10.
+9. If a full canvassing was not conducted: a.
+How many predetermined outlets were to be observed in each area? b.
+What were the starting points for each area?

+c.
 Were these starting points randomly chosen?